telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * Requests with `UPDATE` or `REPLACE` may provoke forwarding of the request.
   Only if **not found locally but found in a registration**.
 * If `APPEND` is used, the action will always be local.
 If the entity/attribute already exists it will be updated.
-If not, it is created.
-Locally.
+If not, it is created (locally).
 * `APPEND_STRICT` fails if the entity/attribute already exists (locally) and if not, the entity/attribute is created locally.
 * `DELETE` is always local.